bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

     P(A|BC) \geq P(A|C)  \tag{E1}

 In other words, given new information :math:`B`, we now think :math:`A` is more plausible.
-We can build upon this to reason about R4 using this form of the product rule:
+We can build upon this reasoning to understand R4 using this form of the product rule:

 .. math::